typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 Before anything, we need a structure to contain the details required for reading data files and constructing Graql queries.
 These details include:
 - The path to the data file, and
-- The template function that receives a JSON object and produces a Graql insert query.
+- The template function that receives a JSON object and produces a TypeQL insert query.

 For this purpose, we create a new subclass called `Input`.